ivaylopp/mdp-classwork-1/README.md

-# Classwork Assignment
+# Overview

-A sample python project with a GitHub Actions pipeline.
+A sample java project which uses the [mdp-classwork-ci](https://github.com/ivaylopp/mdp-classwork-ci) GitHub Actions workflow.
+See the readme of that project for more info.

-## Pipeline Features

-- Dockerize and push to dockerhub
-- Unit tests
-- Run various linters:
-  - flake8
-  - editorconfig-checker
-  - markdownlint
-- Check for leaked secrets with GitLeaks
-- Vulnerability scanning of the docker image with Trivy
-- SonarCloud code quality check
+This project compiles into a native GraalVM binary.